cell-os/metal-cell/README.md

 ----------------
 * Global (the collection of all cells across the globe)
 * Region
-* AZ
 * Cell
 * Pods
 * Racks
 * Nodes

-From a high-level (technical) perspective Metal Cell is concerns with

-* Abstraction/Layers (Time to Market)
-* Resource Management (Efficiency)
+* Containers

 Introduction: Resource Isolation
 --------------------------------------------

 Economy of scale, resource utilization, resource sharing, etc.
 Overcommitting resources to increase resource utilization.

 Imagine you'd have a store where each customer has it's own sales person.